das-fbk/CAS-ICSOC2016/README.md

 # Experiment Code

-The Eclipse project containing the implementation of the proposed approach and the experiment are available here in this repository
+The Eclipse project containing the implementation of the proposed approach is in the folder "CollectiveAdaptationFramework".

 # Experiment results

-Experiment raw data and the set of R scripts e used for analizing it are available here: experiment results
+Experiment raw data and the set of R scripts used for analizing it are available in the folder "Experiments".

 # Abstract
 Modern service-based systems are becoming more and more socio-technical, composed of distributed and heterogeneous entities, their environment, a mixture of people and software services.
 These systems operate under continuous perturbations due both to umpredicted behaviours of people and occurrence of exogenous changes in the environment.